jakt/JANetworking/README.md

 ```

 ### JANetworkingConfiguration
-Before using JANetworking you must first configure the library to work with your specific server.
+Before using JANetworking, you must first configure the library to work with your specific server.
 This configuration is done using the `JANetworkConfiguration` object.

 There are a few settings that should be configured on app launch that will be the default settings for all server calls.
 Below is a list of everything that can be set:

 #### Required